Sim-Sist/SimSist-TP1/README.md

 - One free line to put a comment/name.
 This can also be left blank.

 ##### Body
-- Body of textfile consists of one line for each particle with its xy coordinates separated by a space
+- Body of textfile consists of one line for each particle with its radius and then its xy coordinates, all separated by a spaces

 **neighbours.txt:**

 ##### Header
-- The target cell to display its neighbours
 - One free line to put a comment/name.
 This can also be left blank.

 ##### Body